 4. Public roadmaps

 Public roadmaps have been becoming more and more popular, but many companies are still reluctant to use them due to the fear of being accountable for everything up there.
-Making a promise means, however, that the team will have to deliver, incentivizing them to switch into a faster gear and become more productive.
+Making a promise means, however, that the team will have to deliver, incentivizing them to switch to a faster gear and become more productive.

 When you weigh the pros and cons, try to dissect the customer’s perspective: they need to trust a tech company before making their business processes reliant on their product.
 Public roadmaps are a great way to boost transparency which is key for larger B2B, enterprise customers.
 If you’re not comfortable with putting everything up there, just make it a limited, highly curated version of your actual roadmap.